MaterializeInc/materialize/doc/user/content/integrations/redpanda-cloud.md

     e.
 Specify a name for the service account and click **Create**

-    Note down the name of the service account you just created and the service account's secret key and save them because you need them later in this tutorial.
-Keep in mind that the service account's secret key is a secret, and you should keep it safe.
+    Take note of the name of the service account you just created, as well as the service account secret key; you'll need them later on.
+Keep in mind that the service account secret key contains sensitive information, and you should store it somewhere safe!

     ##### Create an ACL
     a.
 Next, while you're at the **Security** section, click on the **ACL** tab